Earned value management guide

 Actual cost (AC)

-While the concept itself is straightforward, projects often have many hidden costs that project managers forget to include when calculating AC — which can then skew the results of the analysis.
+Projects often have many hidden costs that project managers forget to include when calculating AC, which can then distort the analysis’s results.

 Earned value (EV)

-Earned value (EV) is also known as the budgeted cost for work performed (BCWP).
+It is also known as the budgeted cost for work performed measure (BCWP).

-This means that the painter has finished more work than originally planned, but you’ve spent more money than planned.
+This means the painter has finished more work than originally planned, but you’ve also spent more money than planned.

 Cost variance (CV)

-Cost variance (CV) is used to determine exactly how much over or under budget the project is.
-Therefore, it measures the difference (variance) between the earned value and the actual costs using the following formula:
+Cost variance (CV) determines how much the project is over or under budget by measuring the difference (variance) between the earned value and the actual cost.

 CV = EV – AC